This tutorial continues from the previous part.

 Select Banded Rows and see what happens.
 Now click Banded Columns.

-Next to this panel, there are lots of Pivot Table Styles to choose
+Next to this panel, there are lots of Pivot Table Styles to choose from.
+Select

-again, only with a different Style:
+a different Style:

 And here's the original: